Hyphen: Soft and hard hyphens

 In contrast, a hyphen that is always displayed and printed is called a "hard hyphen".
-This can be a Unicode hyphen, a hyphen-minus, or a non-breaking hyphen (see below).
-Confusingly, the term is sometimes limited to non-breaking hyphens.
+This can be a Unicode hyphen, a hyphen-minus, or a nonbreaking hyphen (see below).
+Confusingly, the term is sometimes limited to nonbreaking hyphens.

-Non-breaking hyphens
+Nonbreaking hyphens

-The non-breaking hyphen, nonbreaking hyphen, or no-break hyphen looks identical to the regular hyphen, but word processors treat it as a letter so that the hyphenated word will not be divided at the hyphen should this fall at what would be the end of a line of text; instead, either the whole hyphenated word will remain in full at the end of the line or it will go in full to the beginning of the next line.
-The non-breaking space exists for similar reasons.

 The word segmentation rules of most text systems consider a hyphen to be a word boundary and a valid point at which to break a line when flowing text.
-However, this is not always desirable behavior, especially when it could lead to ambiguity (e.g. retreat and re‑treat would be indistinguishable with a line break after re), or in languages other than English (e.g., a line break at the hyphen in Irish an t‑athair or Romanian s‑a would be undesirable).
-The non-breaking hyphen addresses this need.
+This is not always desirable, it could lead to ambiguity (e.g. retreat and re‑treat would be indistinguishable with a line break after re), it can split off an ending as in "n-th" (though nth or "nth" could be used), and it is inappropriate in some languages other than English (e.g., a line break at the hyphen in Irish an t‑athair or Romanian s‑a would be undesirable).
+The non-breaking hyphen, nonbreaking hyphen, or no-break hyphen looks identical to the regular hyphen, but word processors do not break words at it.
+The nonbreaking space exists for similar reasons.